Panning for Gold: A Beginner's Guide

 Where to Pan for Gold in a River

 The best panning traps are found along a river where the water runs rapidly, then calms after passing over a small rapid or waterfall.
 The water of a river running through a narrow canyon will calm as it enters a larger valley, and when this happens, the heavy minerals will be the first to settle out.
-Small calm pools with heavy mineral concentrations are often found below minor rapids, and these are the best place to start prospecting.
+Small calm pools with heavy mineral concentrations are often found below minor rapids, and these are the best places to start prospecting.

 Where Is It Legal and Safe to Pan for Gold?

 The legalities of gold panning vary across the globe and within the United States.
 Generally, panning is not legal in national parks, and it is definitely not legal to pan on someone else’s mineral claim.
 The best place to find out where it’s okay to start panning is to contact a local rock hound club, and the best place to find one of them is to ask in a rock shop or local geology department.
-Internationally, beware—though it is legal to pan for gold in the rivers of (for example) Greece except for National Parks and Archeologic Preservers, there are “prospectors” who use this as an excuse to illegally search for ancient artifacts.
+Internationally, beware—though it is legal to pan for gold in the rivers of (for example) Greece, except for National Parks and Archeologic Preservers, there are “prospectors” who use this as an excuse to illegally search for ancient artifacts.

 Where it is safe to pan for gold is another matter: it’s always best to go in a group.
 Observe the normal rules of the outdoors, watching out for dangerous critters like bears, snakes and ticks.
 Don’t pan in white water rapids, or along rivers that may be prone to flash floods.
 Again, contact local groups to get started and learn the safety rules of what can be a great hobby.